ntwiles/nala/README.md

 ## `const` keyword

-Variables can be declared with the following syntax:
+Constant variables can be declared with the following syntax:

 ```
 const foo = 7;